 Artist Fiona Foley and Urban Art Projects collaborated to produce the 6 artworks which draw on the site's historical, cultural and natural context.
 The site offers a rich history of indigenous presence, marine habitats and a large number of sugar cane plantations dating from the colonial era.

-Foley's research and discussions with local communities in the Mackay region, the Indigenous Yuibera people and the Mackay-based South Sea Islander communities, inform and infiltrate these works.
+Foley's research and discussions with local communities in the Mackay region, the Indigenous Yulbera people and the Mackay-based South Sea Islander communities, inform and

 1. MANGROVE CAP